jethrocarr/echonetlite-hvac-mqtt-service/README.md

     export MQTT_URL='mqtt://homeassistant:API_PASSWORD_HERE@localhost:1883'

-Set the appropriate password for `API_PASSWORD_HERE` and if your setup is not all local, make sure to set the appropriate hostname/IP in place of `localhost` and ensure that TCP port 1883 is open and reachable.
+Set the appropriate password for `API_PASSWORD_HERE` (generally the same as the web interface) and if your setup is not all running locally on the same host, make sure to set the appropriate hostname/IP in place of `localhost` and ensure that TCP port 1883 is open and reachable.

+# Using with Apple HomeKit

+It's possible to expose the HVAC unit to HomeKit by using Home Assisant with the additional HomeKit component enabled.
+HomeKit's support does not have feature parity with ECHONET Lite protocol (currently) so certain features such as fan speed control and "fan only" mode are not supported.
+The core functions of on/off, heat, cool and showing temperature works fine.

 # All configuration options